 Federal highway construction assistance is paid to all states including the Commonwealth on a reimbursement basis.
 Access to all of the amounts of available federal highway assistance for Massachusetts will depend, in part, on its continued spending on federally-eligible projects.
 The Commonwealth expects that, as a result of its extensive statewide road and bridge program, it will have sufficient federally eligible project expenditures to be able to utilize all the federal highway assistance made available to it.
-In conjunction with the development of the Statewide Transportation Improvement Program ("STIP") for FFY 2015-2018, the Federal Highway Administration ("FHWA") provided the Commonwealth with guidance of annual Obligation Authority ("OA") of \$600 million.
-The capital spending federal reimbursement estimates included in MassDOT's cash flow forecast for SFY 2015 assumes reauthorization of the Federal-Aid Highway Program at MAP-21 levels.
+In conjunction with the development of the Statewide Transportation Improvement Program ("STIP") for FFY 2020-2024, the Federal Highway Administration ("FHWA") provided the Commonwealth with guidance of annual base Obligation Authority ("OA") of \$669 million.
+The capital spending federal reimbursement estimates included in MassDOT's cash flow forecast for the Commonwealth fiscal year ("SFY") 2020 assumes continuation of the Federal-Aid Highway Program at FAST Act levels.
 If necessary, future cash flow forecasts will be updated to take into account any lapse of federal funding or delay in reimbursements.

 In addition, the Commonwealth has made extensive use of Advance Construction ("A/C") status under the Federal-Aid Highway Program.
 By utilizing A/C status, the Commonwealth may pre-qualify projects and expenditures thereon for federal reimbursement, subject only to the availability of future federal assistance.
-As of September 30, 2014, Massachusetts had an estimated \$1.45 billion in planned costs so qualified, which, when spent, should ensure that it will be able to draw down future federal assistance when available.
+As of October 20, 2019, Massachusetts had an estimated \$1.133 billion in planned costs so qualified, which, when spent, should ensure that it will be able to draw down future federal assistance when, and if, available.

-For additional detail on the Federal-Aid Highway Program, see "General Overview of Federal-Aid Highway Program" and Appendix A.
+For additional detail on the Federal-Aid Highway Program, see General Overview of Federal-Aid Highway Program and Appendix A.